zkutasi/music-screen/README.md

 - Discogs account
 - A screen to run it on...
 I use a Raspberry Pi 4

-Be sure to edit settings.py and provide your own accounts and preferences
+Be sure to create a settings.py and provide your own accounts and preferences in it (see the example file for syntax)